 PCSing anytime soon?
 These Companies Can Help PCS season is here and with it, military families from around the US and the world are getting ready for their next move.
 There can be so much to do and a lot to think about when preparing for a PCS.
 Here is a list of companies that… Read more »

-The estimated Military Pay Charts for 2022.
+The Military Pay Charts for 2022.
 According to federal law, military pay increases are to mirror private-sector wage growth as stated by the Employment Cost Index (ECI).
-According to the military pay raise formula, the military pay raise for 2022 will be 2.7%.
-Find out your estimated military pay for 2022 in our handy military pay charts.
+Find military pay for 2022 in our handy military pay charts.

 Those who run their own small businesses or operate as independent contractors and gig workers, which includes Uber and Lyft drivers, personal shoppers who deliver groceries, military spouses who find traditional employment challenging, and freelance writers like me, must be aware that there are tax issues and deadlines that are different from regular, W-2 positions.